How Much Does It Cost to Paint the Interior of a House in 2025?

 “Many homeowners will offer to buy the paint for the professional painter, thinking that they’ll save money,” says Bob Tschudi, Expert Home Building and Remodeling Contributor.
 “But painters usually get significant discounts from their suppliers and often pass some of that savings on to you.”

 Most homeowners and pros use latex paint indoors—whether that’s latex enamel or acrylic latex—since it dries quicker than oil-based paint and is easy to clean if you make any mistakes.
 However, for cabinets, window trims, and doors, some opt for oil-based paint for a smoother surface.
+Consult your painting professional to determine the best type of paint to use for your project.

-You still need to ventilate your home to help the paint dry and keep everyone safe from paint fumes.
-If it’s too cold to open your windows, opt for fans, dehumidifiers, and paint with low or no volatile organic compounds (VOC).
+Yes, you can paint the interior of your home during the winter.
+In fact, there are benefits to doing so—lower humidity can lead to faster drying times, and painters may have more availability during the off-season.
+Just be sure to ventilate your home to help the paint dry and reduce fumes.
+If it's too cold to open windows, use fans, dehumidifiers, and choose paint with low or no volatile organic compounds (VOCs).